-Herbie personally sources our Ceylon cinnamon, using only the thin inner bark which has a finer, less dense, and more crumbly texture, and is considered to be more aromatic and more subtle in flavour than cassia.
+Herbie personally sources our Ceylon cinnamon, using only the thin inner bark which has a finer, less dense, and more crumbly texture, and is considered to be more aromatic and more subtle in flavor than cassia.

 A half-inch stick, broken up and put into a coffee plunger with the grounds gives the coffee a delicately spiced flavor.

-Besides using it in cooking, cinnamon is also thought to have health benefits.
 The characteristic flavor and aroma of cinnamon comes from a compound in the essential oil of the bark called cinnamonaldehyde.